zivlakmilos/magicbook/README.md

 The author, {{ name }}, was born in Denmark.
 ```

 The YAML Frontmatter also allows you to override some configuration for each file.
 For example, you can specify a custom layout for a file.
 This will override any settings in the configuration file.
+You can set the layout to `none` if you wish to disable layouts for a single file.

 ```markdown
 ---